 - Average Lifespan: 12-15 years

-Norwegian Elkhound Mix Breed Profile
+Norwegian Elkhound Mix Dog Breed Information

 A Norwegian Elkhound Mix is a cross between a Norwegian Elkhound and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parents, it is essential that you ask the breeder about the other parent breed in the mix.